THE DAY GOD INVENTED BLUEGRASS

 Ever since he tangled with that bad boy Lucifer

-All he thinks of is Holy War.
+All he speaks of is Holy War.

 Against such Evil I preach non-resistance|

-In front of swine I say to cast pearls
+Before such swine I say to cast pearls

 I much prefer peace, love, and harmony

-To bringing misery to the world.
+To bringing such misery to the world.